henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 You need to finish **both** the "Performance metrics" and the "Socket programming" parts.

-Our autograder runs the following versions of gcc/g++, please make sure your code is compatible (the versions of gcc/g++ provided in the VM image are confirmed to be compatible based on our testing.).
+Our autograder runs the following versions of gcc/g++, please make sure your code is compatible (the versions of gcc/g++ provided in the VM image are confirmed to be compatible based on our testing).
 ```
 $ gcc --version
 gcc (Ubuntu 11.2.0-16ubuntu1) 11.2.0